 The introduction of a new feeder service can be proposed by a coordinating principal by submitting an Application for a New School Bus Service or Feeder Service.
 Guidelines on what to include in the application can be found along with the application form on the DET website.

-Extension and variations to an existing service
+Extensions and variations to existing services

 A proposal to extend an existing service will be considered if: